True Blue Accreditation

 - Accreditation statuses will be posted on the FSL website.

-- Chapters will have an assigned “Accreditation Liaison” from the Office of Fraternity and Sorority Life.
+- Chapters will work with their staff contact from the Office of Fraternity and Sorority Life to discuss goal progress.

 - Supporting materials will be made available on the FSL website to assist chapters with setting objectives and accreditation presentations.